vickyfikria/vickyfikria/README.md

 - ⚡ Fun fact: ...
 -->

-- 🌱 I’m currently a Master Student in Cyber Security and Digital Forensic
+- 🌱 Master Student in Cyber Security and Digital Forensic
+- ⚡ Bachelor in Electrical Engineering : IoT, Hardware prototyping, Raspberry Pi
+- ⚡ Like to integrate Android and embedded system
-- 🔭 I’m currently learning on Blockchain Security
+- 🔭 Currently learning on Blockchain Security
 - 👯 Interest in Cryptography, IoT, Forensic Tools

 ### Language Skill